Affordable EV Options in Canada: What Actually Stands Out Right Now - ThinkEV Canada review

 WHAT FEELS WEIRD OR PROMISING

-And then there’s the Kia Niro EV.
-On paper, it’s a slam dunk: 430 km range, starts at $47,595, and comes with heated steering wheel and rear seats — a must-have in Winnipeg.
-But I keep coming back to the interior.
-It’s not that it’s cheap, exactly.
-It’s that it feels like Kia reused parts from the 2019 Rio and called it a day.
+The Kia Niro EV offers 430 km range, starts at $47,595, and includes heated steering wheel and rear seats, a genuine winter asset in Winnipeg.
+The interior is the disappointment: it feels like Kia reused parts from the 2019 Rio and called it a day.
 The infotainment is slow, the voice assistant responds like it’s half-asleep, and the ambient lighting is the kind of purple that makes you feel like you’re in a karaoke bar in Surrey.
 It’s not a dealbreaker, but it’s a letdown when you’re spending nearly $50K.
 And the cargo space?
 451 litres.
 That’s less than the Tesla Model 3, which is a sedan.
 For a compact SUV, that’s weird.

 The Tesla Model 3 RWD is still technically under $50K at $49,990, but only if you skip every option and live near a Supercharger.
 And that’s the catch.
-It’s a great car — sharp handling, minimalist interior, best-in-class efficiency — but it’s becoming a niche choice.
+It’s a great car, sharp handling, minimalist interior, best-in-class efficiency, but it’s becoming a niche choice.
 If you’re in a condo in Toronto without EV charging, you’re relying on Tesla’s network, which is good but not everywhere.
-(I tried to charge one in Sudbury last winter.
+(One owner reported trying to charge in Sudbury last winter.
 The stall was out of order, and the backup CCS station was occupied by a Ford F-150 Lightning.)
 And the used market is flooded with high-mileage examples because fleets and rideshare drivers loved the

 Found this helpful?
 Share it: